Fakharalimirza/project_touchup/README.md

 ### Step 1: Initialize Firebase in Your Project

-If your project isn't already set up with Firebase, you need to initialize it.
+If you are having deployment issues, you may need to re-initialize your project.
 Run the following command from your project's root directory:

 ```bash
 firebase init apphosting
 ```

 The CLI will guide you through the process:
--   Select an existing Firebase project or create a new one.
+-   Select your existing Firebase project (`touchup-42i8o`).
--   It will detect your `apphosting.yaml` file and set up the backend.
+-   It will detect your `apphosting.yaml` file and set up the `touchup-web` backend.
+This will fix the link between your local project and Firebase.

 ### Step 2: Deploy Your Application